Tori Amos: Tours

-This tour was Amos' first since becoming a mother in 2000 and her first tour fully solo since 1994 (Steve Caton was present on some songs in 1996).
+This tour was Amos's first since becoming a mother in 2000 and her first tour fully solo since 1994 (Steve Caton was present on some songs in 1996).
 It saw Amos perform on piano, Rhodes piano, and Wurlitzer electric piano, and though the tour was in support of her covers album, the set lists were not strictly covers-oriented.
-Having brought her one-year-old daughter on the road with her, this tour was also one of Amos' shortest ventures, lasting just three months.
+Having brought her one-year-old daughter on the road with her, this tour was also one of Amos's shortest ventures, lasting just three months.
 It began on August 30, 2001, in London and ended on December 17, 2001, in Milan, including 55 concerts.